DenmarkOfficial Name: Kingdom of Denmark

 - You must be 18 years of age to drive a car in Denmark.

-- You can drive with your state driver’s license acceptable in Denmark for up to 90 days.
+- Your U.S. state’s driver’s license is acceptable in Denmark for up to 90 days.

 - Long-term residents must obtain a valid Danish driver’s license.